Nissan GT-R: Production model

-The production version of the GT-R was unveiled at the 2007 Tokyo Motor Show, following an on-screen 7:38.54 minute lap time in the partially wet Nürburgring Nordschleife was broadcast, Nissan claimed it was the record for the fastest lap time for a mass-produced car, beating the benchmark Porsche 911 Turbo's time of 7:40 minutes.
+The production version of the GT-R was unveiled at the 2007 Tokyo Motor Show, following an on-screen 7:38.54 minute lap time in the partially wet Nürburgring Nordschleife was broadcast, Nissan claimed it was the fastest lap time for a mass-produced car, beating the benchmark Porsche 911 Turbo's time of 7:40 minutes.
 The GT-R was previewed as "A supercar, for Anyone, Anywhere, Anytime".
 In November, 2007, Nissan revealed that the car already had a considerable demand, as more than 3,000 buyers pre-ordered the car in Japan before its official launch.
 The car was expected to sell around 200 units per month, to maintain exclusivity.
 The first production GT-R was purchased by Nissan's CEO at the time, Carlos Ghosn.
 Deliveries began on December 6, 2007, in Japan, on July 7, 2008, in North America and in March 2009 in Europe.
 The large disparity in initial marketing between these regional releases was due to Nissan having to build GT-R performance centres where the car was serviced.